 Origin of this idiomatic expression

-As you may have guessed by the wording, this idiom derived from the game of golf.
+As you may have guessed by the wording, this idiomatic expression derived from the game of golf.
 Every hole on a course in a game of golf has a set amount of shots that a golfer can take to successfully get the ball into the hole.
 For example, if a hole on the course is a “5 par,” this means the player has five shots to get the ball from the tee position into the hole at the other end.
 If the golfer does this successfully in that amount of shots, they are considered to be par for the course.

 “Par For The Course” Examples